pkmandke/cs5604-tml-clustering/README.md

 1. Convert the entire document to lower case.
 2. Remove punctuations if any.
 3. Tokenize the document using a combination of an improved Tree Bank Tokenizer along with a Punkt Sentence Tokenizer.
-These are packages together within the [word_tokenizer](https://www.nltk.org/api/nltk.tokenize.html) utility by NLTK.
+These are packaged together within the [word_tokenizer](https://www.nltk.org/api/nltk.tokenize.html) utility by NLTK.
 4. Remove all stopwords that appear in the default stopwords list provided by nltk in Section 4.1 [here](https://www.nltk.org/book/ch02.html).
 5. Apply nltk's default [PorterStemmer](https://www.nltk.org/_modules/nltk/stem/porter.html) for stemming the words.